nebulous/infinitude/README.md

 #### Usage
  * Set your proxy server/port in the advanced wireless settings on the thermostat to point to your infinitude host/port.
- * Edit the $conf section of the infinitude file to set your optional Wunderground API key or RS485 serial tty device.
+ * Edit the $conf section of the infinitude file to set your optional RS485 serial tty device.
  * Start Infinitude.
 This traffic is _not encrypted_, so only run on a trusted network.

 Infinitude is a Mojolicious application, so the simplest way to run it is via: